-The objective of the program is to provide funding to assist with data generation to support applications to the APVMA that seek to gain, maintain or broaden access to priority uses of agvet chemicals identified by the collaborative forum.
+The program is a key component of the Initiative.
+The objective of the program is to provide funding to RDCs to assist them with data generation to support applications to the APVMA that seek to gain, maintain or broaden access to priority uses of agvet chemicals.
+Priority uses are identified in collaboration with a cross-industry forum.

-A total of \$7.93 million in assistance grants were awarded in the first four rounds of the grants program from 2015-16 to 2018-19.
-This has funded 134 projects across a diverse range of agricultural sectors including dairy, horticulture, grains and game birds.
-A further \$2 million GST exclusive for grants is available in 2019-20 as part of this grant opportunity.
-The 2018-19 Budget measure expands the role of the collaborative forum to enable government to more closely align grant funding with industry's highest priority projects.
+A total of \$9.86 million in assistance grants were awarded in the first 5 rounds of the program from 2015-16 to 2019-20.
+This has funded 171 projects across a diverse range of agricultural sectors including dairy, horticulture, grains and game birds.
+A further \$2 million (GST exclusive) is available in 2020-21 as part of this grant opportunity.
 Following the Priority Setting Forum, those RDCs associated with the highest priority projects within the available funding will be invited to apply for a grant for those projects.
 This means that not all RDCs may be invited to apply for grants, although all RDCs will have a fair and transparent opportunity to contribute to the national priority setting process before the grant opportunity opens.